 Last week, I posted a photo of Patricia Arquette that I found on the UK Daily Mail, wearing a pair of jeans that she didn’t pull up nor zip up.
 I can post meaningful things all day and not get a single like, but it surprised me how many people commented on that photo.
 And I felt really bad about it.
 Maybe it’s her favorite pair of jeans and she’s trying to fit back in them.
 Maybe she just wanted to do it that way.
 Either way, it’s none of my business.
 So I can judge her or I can not.
 It’s my choice.
 And I judged her.
 And I don’t think it was the right choice.
 How was I helping anything?
 How was I leaving someone better than before I found them?

-One night on one of my runs in downtown a homeless man smiled at me and told me I was so beautiful.
-I can walk in any bar or cafe where I live and never hear that.
+One night on one of my runs downtown a homeless man smiled at me and told me I was so beautiful.
+I can walk into any bar or cafe where I live and never hear that.
 I don’t care it came from a homeless guy.
 He left me better than when he found me.

 That’s all I want.
 I’d love people on social media to begin seeing the beauty in people instead of trying to hold them to their own pain and their own standards.
 Beauty doesn’t just come from someone who looks like Kim Kardashian.
 Beauty even comes from a dirty, grungy, homeless person who offers a word of kindness.
 It comes from a toothless grin.
 It comes from sparkly eye shadow.
 It comes from the soul.